Gathering Dreams

 My healthy hot chocolate ingredients

-Healthy hot chocolate ingredients from the top: cocoa powder, oat flour, maple syrup, oat milk
+Healthy hot chocolate ingredients from the top

 You’ll need only 4 simple ingredients to make this hot chocolate: